admiralrua/Algorithms-illustrated-by-Python/misc/design_pattern.md

 # Understanding Design Pattern

 ## What and Why
-- Well-known solutions for recurring problems
+- well-known solutions for recurring problems
 - no need to reinvent
 - systematic reuse of ideas or best practices yields lower cost and higher quality